wapcaplet/kelp/README.md

 Kelp provides a generator for Rails projects, which writes step definitions to `features/step_definitions/web_steps.rb`.
-This file provides all of the same step definitions normally provided by [cucumber-rails](http://github.com/aslakhellesoy/cucumber-rails), with several enhancements.
+This file provides all of the same step definitions formerly provided by [cucumber-rails](http://github.com/aslakhellesoy/cucumber-rails), with several enhancements.
 If you have made customizations to your `web_steps.rb`, they will be overwritten!
 Consider yourself warned.